 You are in the right place if you want to type the square root symbol.
-Whether you are using Mac or the Windows PC, you’ll learn the techniques to easily type or insert this symbol anywhere in your PC including apps like Microsoft Word, Excel, PowerPoint, etc.
+Whether you are using Mac or a Windows PC, you’ll learn the techniques to easily type or insert this symbol anywhere on your PC including apps like Microsoft Word, Excel, PowerPoint, etc.

 Without any further ado, let’s get started!

 Alt Code to type Square Root symbol [√] in Windows

 The alt code (character code) for the square root symbol is 251.

 Using the alt code is one of the simplest methods you can use to type the square root symbol in Windows.
 With this method, you can type the symbol anywhere you want to enter text including Word, Excel, and PowerPoint.

 Below are the steps to type the square root symbol in Windows PC using the Alt Code:

 - Go to where you want to type the square root symbol.
 For MS Word, place the curser at the desired location; for Excel, activate the cell that will contain the symbol.

 - Press and hold the Alt key on your keyboard.